brandontruggles/Challonge-Mobile-Android/README.md

 <b> Features to be Implemented </b>

--Dynamically drawn tournament brackets (will replace the current bracket viewing scheme, which simply opens bracket URLs through a WebView)
+-Dynamically drawn tournament brackets (will replace the current bracket viewing scheme, which simply opens bracket URLs through a WebView)<br>
--Support for teams/organizations
+-Support for teams/organizations<br>
--View tournaments without having to log in
+-View tournaments without having to log in<br>
--Give TO's the ability to send texts to players (similar to the SMSDash web app) -Better screen rotation compatibility
+-Give TO's the ability to send texts to players (similar to the SMSDash web app)<br>
+-Better screen rotation compatibility<br>
 -Lots of bug fixes

 <b> Contributors <b>

--Brandon Ruggles
+-Brandon Ruggles<br>
--Dante Urso
+-Dante Urso<br>
 -John Moreira